 SPRINGFIELD — After hearing the governor’s budget proposal for Fiscal Year 2027, State Senator Celina Villanueva (D-Chicago) issued the following response:

 “While nothing in this proposal is final, I will not pretend that every community’s needs are fully met.
 As chair of the Revenue Committee and an organizer who has spent my life listening to working families, I know we must fight for a budget that truly elevates those voices.
-That means pushing for additional housing resources, robust homelessness prevention strategies and protections for health care access — especially in light of threats coming from the federal level, where attempts to withhold or restrict federal funding put critical programs like SNAP, Medicaid and supportive services at risk.
+That means continuing to invest in violence prevention programs, youth services, workforce development so we address root causes — not just symptoms.
+At the same time, we must safeguard housing assistance and health care programs, particularly as federal threats to withhold funding create uncertainty around critical services like SNAP and Medicaid.
+Illinois cannot afford to retreat from the progress we’ve made.